Register to get access to free programming courses with interactive exercises

 We don't need to emphasize this because these operations don't go in any other order :)

-It's worth noting that: this course will use JavaScript code.
-If you haven't studied this language, take the Introduction to Programming course before continuing.
-This course will teach you the basic basics of the language, learn functions, connect packages, and export functions.
-All of this will be used in Gulp
+This course will use JavaScript code.
+If you haven't studied this language, take the Introduction to Programming course.
+This course will teach you the language basics, learn functions, connect packages, and export functions.
+We will use all of this in Gulp.

 Let's create our first task in Gulp: